fnogatz/RKI-Data-Diff-lfs/README.md

 # RKI Data Diff

 Shell scripts to get a minimal set of SQL commands for persistent yet efficient storage of RKI data for COVID19.
+A daily updated dump of the resulting SQL database can be found in the [`dump` branch](https://github.com/DFKI/RKI-Data-Diff/tree/dump).

-This repository contains scripts to process RKI data given as unsorted CSV files and create a minimal set of SQL commands to go preserve its full history of updates.
+This repository contains scripts to process RKI data given as unsorted CSV files and create a minimal set of SQL commands to preserve its full history of updates.
 It consists of four parts:

 - `csv-transform.sh`, which transforms a CSV provided by RKI into a cleaned form that can be imported as the initial state into SQL.
 - `csv-sort.sh`, which sorts this CSV file.
 - `create-sql-query.sh`, which creates the SQL query to dump data in the same form as a cleaned CSV.
 - `patch.sh`, which takes two CSV files and generates SQL commands to get from the current state stored in the SQL table to the new state provided by the RKI dump.

 In addition, `replay.sh` combines all four parts and allows to automate this process for a given time span.
+It is for instance used in our [GitHub Actions recipe](https://github.com/DFKI/RKI-Data-Diff/blob/main/.github/workflows/update.yml).

 Each Bash script comes with its own command line arguments, so simply call them with `--help` to get a full list of options.